How to crack the

 The bullwhip effect is a phenomenon to describe changes in demand at the end of a supply chain (i.e. the consumer end) which then lead to distortion and fluctuation along the entire chain.
 Picture it like this: The end consumer holds the whip handle and moves it ever so slightly with his hand.
 This will create small movement to the parts closest to the handle but increasingly larger, unpredictable movements towards the tip.
 So, in supply chain terms: a shift in the end consumer’s demand, no matter how small, will amplify up the supply chain like the crack of a whip.
 This leads to discrepancies at all areas of the supply chain – the stores, logistic providers and manufacturers, right down to the raw material suppliers.

-This is not just caused by panic buying.
+However, this is not just caused by panic buying.
 When a certain product becomes popular, an unforeseen upswing in its demand can lead to bottlenecks and also create a bullwhip effect.
-Take my kitchen appliances, for example.
-Since people were having to spend a great deal of time at home during lockdown, they decided to renovate their homes, upgrade their electric household appliances or invest in new home entertainment.
+Since people had to spend a great deal of time at home during lockdown, they decided to renovate their homes, upgrade their electric household appliances or invest in new home entertainment.
 The problem for manufacturers and suppliers in the electronics sector was that the concept of “just-in-time” production and delivery, which has prevailed in the markets over the past decades, meant that they could not keep pace with the overwhelming shift in consumer demands.

 How to avoid the bullwhip effect?